What this is all about

 - Blog post which I pretty much 100% agree with on all points, minus the migraine experience

-- NEW: Another blog post
+- Another blog post

 - Don't know very much about accessibility?
 That's okay, you can educate yourself!
 Here are some links: